 - 2 cups of your favorite rice – cooked according to package directions

-- In large electric skillet, add olive oil and set temperature to medium.
+- In a large electric skillet, add olive oil and set the temperature to medium.
 (You can also make on top of the stove in a large pan.)

 - Add sausage links and stir while they brown 2-3 minutes